Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

     The first time derivative of angular velocity.

 The accelerometer and gyroscope are 3-axial.
 Thus they measure a vector in the coordinate system of the smartphone.
-The variables are mappings of this vector to one dimension.
-There are four different mappings:
+The variables are projections of this vector to one dimension.
+There are four different projections:

 - **x**, **y** or **z**:
     If the variable name is followed by x, y or z, then the mapping projects